divio/getting-started-with-aspnet-core/README.md

 ## Cloud Setup

-Use the app creation wizard with a free [Divio Account](https://control.divio.com/) and choose **ASP.NET Core** from the template selection.
+Create a [Divio Account](https://control.divio.com/) and choose **ASP.NET Core** from the template selection when creating a new application.
 Alternatively, click the `Deploy to Divio` button above and follow the app creation wizard.
 Finally, deploy your app to the `test` or `live` environment.

 For in-depth details about Divio Cloud, refer to the [Divio documentation](https://docs.divio.com/introduction/).